deepsikha2909/CAKE-WEBSITE/README.md

 🍰 BAKED WITH LOVE

-A modern and minimalist cake shop website built using HTML, CSS, and JavaScript.
+A modern and minimalist cake shop website built using HTML, CSS and JavaScript.
-The website showcases cakes, cookies, and waffles with an interactive UI, animated splash screen, and a functional Add to Cart feature.
+The website showcases cakes, cookies, and waffles with an interactive UI, animated splash screen and a functional Add to Cart feature.

 ✨ Features

 Animated splash screen with project title

-Menu page with cakes, waffles, and cookies displayed with images & prices (₹)
+Menu page with cakes, waffles and cookies displayed with images & prices (₹)

 Add to Cart functionality using JavaScript